 In Louisiana workers compensation, the vocational rehabilitation counselor will typically meet with the employee's physician.

 In fact, Louisiana law specifically allows the vocational rehabilitation counselor to make personal contact with the treating physician, without the necessity of a signed medical authorization from the employee.

 However, the injured employee or the employee's attorney must be given 15 days advance notice of the meeting between the vocational rehabilitation counselor and the employee's physician, and the employee or the employee's attorney must be given the opportunity to be present at the meeting.

-In addition, within 5 working days after the meeting, the vocational rehabilitation counselor must send a letter by certified mail to all parties, including the employee or the employee's attorney, summarizing the meeting.
+Also, within five working days after the meeting, the vocational rehabilitation counselor must send a letter by certified mail to all parties, including the employee or the employee's attorney, summarizing the meeting.